16 -Destiny Found On the Path of Fear and Trust

 She forced herself to keep walking.

 He straightened when he saw her—not consciously, but by reflex, like coming to attention without thinking.
 Except this wasn’t protocol.
-This was something else entirely, something that tightened in his chest the moment her figure emerged through the morning mist.
+This was something else entirely, something that stilled his breath the moment her figure emerged through the morning mist.

 She came.